Whether going out for stud service or not, ovulation timing, an experienced stud dog and a good reproductive vet can determine your breeding success.

 A Hall Of Fame Breeder’s Perspective, by Barbara J. Andrews

-The male should be sexually aggressive but easily managed and politely persuasive with the visiting bitch.
-The bitch should be social with other others dogs, confident, and not easily stressed.
+The male should be easily managed and politely persuasive with the visiting bitch.
+The breeding bitch should be socially confident with strangers and other dogs.
 Even so, frustrating problems can be encountered.
 If effecting the mating was reliably easy, you wouldn’t be reading this.

-Stud Dog Owner
+The Stud Dog Owner

 If the stud dog or his owners are inexperienced, odds favor a miss in the making.
-Worse yet, if the vets involved lack practical experience in small animal reproduction, the odds against conception increase.
-Vaginal cytology is still unreliable.
-Progesterone testing was a step forward but inaccuracies account for many missed matings, wasted journeys and dashed hopes.
+Worse yet, if the veterinarians involved lack practical experience in small animal reproduction, the odds against conception increase.
+Vaginal cytology can be unreliable.
+Progesterone testing was a big step forward but inaccuracies account for many missed matings, wasted journeys and dashed hopes.

 Okay so you got that part nailed.
-Now if she's going away to be mated, make sure she has as much “home stuff” as is possible, including your old shoes.
-Reserve use of sedatives or anti-depressants for yourself, not the brood bitch!
+Now if she's going away to be mated, make sure she has as much “home stuff” as is possible, her blankie and your old shoes or pajamas.
+Reserve the use of sedatives or anti-depressants for yourself, not the brood bitch!

 Hey stud dog owner!
 If he's proven, reliable, and he says the bitch is not ready, trust him!
 Let him court her (it may optimize the cycle) while you try to make the bitch owner understand that day seventeen is not the end of the world.
-We have mated bitches well past the twentieth day and smiled when disbelieving owners called to say “My bitch is pregnant!”
+We have bred bitches well past the twentieth day and smiled when disbelieving owners called to say “My bitch is pregnant!”